Last updated on May 7, 2021

 - Access proof of treatment.

 Don’t get caught out of compliance!
-Only trained employees at each facility are responsible for securing and labeling the pickup or shipping box, signing the manifest tracking form, and maintaining proof of shipment and treatment.
 Our ComplianceTrac tool helps offices build plans and policies to address these issues.